Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 2. Identify a logical **input port** to represent the expected input data schema.
 3. Identify a logical **output port** to represent the expected web service output schema.

-When the scoring experiment is created, review it and adjust as needed.
+When the scoring experiment is created, review it and make adjust as needed.
 A typical adjustment is to replace the input dataset and/or query with one which excludes label fields, as these will not be available when the service is called.
 It is also a good practice to reduce the size of the input dataset and/or query to a few records, just enough to indicate the input schema.
 For the output port, it is common to exclude all input fields and only include the **Scored Labels** and **Scored Probabilities** in the output using the [Project Columns][project-columns] module.

-A sample scoring experiment is in the figure below.
+A sample scoring experiment is provided in the figure below.
 When ready to deploy, click the **PUBLISH WEB SERVICE** button in the lower action bar.

 ![Azure ML Publish][11]

+## Summary
-To recap, in this walkthrough tutorial, you have created an Azure data science environment, worked with a large public dataset all the way from data acquisition to model training and deploying of an Azure Machine Learning web service.
+To recap what we have done in this walkthrough tutorial, you have created an Azure data science environment, worked with a large public dataset, taking it through the Cortana Analytics Process, all the way from data acquisition to model training, and then to the deployment of an Azure Machine Learning web service.

 ### License Information

 This sample walkthrough and its accompanying scripts and IPython notebook(s) are shared by Microsoft under the MIT license.
 Please check the LICENSE.txt file in in the directory of the sample code on GitHub for more details.

-### References
+## References

 •	[Andrés Monroy NYC Taxi Trips Download Page](http://www.andresmh.com/nyctaxitrips/)
 •	[FOILing NYC’s Taxi Trip Data by Chris Whong](http://chriswhong.com/open-data/foil_nyc_taxi/)